At Botany Bay you’ll find Boneyard Beach, where the “skeletons” of dead trees rise from the ground. (Photo: Alamy)

 It can be hard to believe the western part of South Carolina, where Clemson University and Greenville are located, is in the same state as the Low Country.

 Instead of beaches, there’s a stretch of the Blue Ridge Mountains, and the plantations are harder to find (and less impressive).
 But the area’s hardly lacking in bucket list items.
+Check out these things to do in this beautiful area of South Carolina:

 Explore Lake Jocassee